GretaRob/Budget/README.md

 ## Project Description

-An application to calculate your budget based on the list of expenses and income.
+An application that helps you budget based on your expenses and income.
 A user can add expenses within provided categories.
-It automatically computes balance, total income and total expenses.
-The pie chart made with Matplotlib presents user spendding statitistics based on categories.
+It automatically computes your balance, total income and total expenses.
+The app is writtten in Python Django framework and styled with Bootstrap.
+The pie chart made with Matplotlib presents user spending statitistics based on categories.
 It is deployed on Heroku.

 *****